 Every day almost 140,000 trucks legally bypass state inspection facilities.
 They save;

-According to Fabrizio Manarini, Administrator, Intelligent Vehicle Safety Systems, European Commission (EC), the EC maybe on a different continent but they have the same problems. “traffic inefficiencies, fatalities, congestion are part of EC.
+- big bucks.
+It is estimated that each stop cost $5 and since inception, it has saved the trucker over $574,000,000.According to Fabrizio Manarini, Administrator, Intelligent Vehicle Safety Systems, European Commission (EC), the EC may be on a different continent but they have the same problems. “traffic inefficiencies, fatalities, congestion is part of EC.
 A person can go into a dealership and they will know all about leather seats, but it is not easy to explain ITS.
 There are 25 democratic states working on this problem with a common objective.
 We have been working on intelligent transport systems for the last two decades at a cost of $220 million USD.”

 According to Manarini,

-Problems with personal transportation and the dependence on foreign oil are going to continue to compound as long as we measure our status in life on the type of car we drive and how far away from a highway we live.
+- a study by the Dutch Ministry of Transport estimated that a 21% decrease in accidents would translate into a reduction in fuel consumption by 11%.Problems with personal transportation and the dependence on foreign oil are going to continue to compound as long as we measure our status in life on the type of car we drive and how far away from a highway we live.
 More and more, congestion has become of greater concern to the government and the public in general.